Amanda is a retired educator with many years of experience teaching children of all ages and abilities in various contexts.

 The Art and Craft of Bricks and Mortar

-In the hands of a master brick layer, the humble brick becomes an architectural marvel.
-Bricklayers can use bricks to create intricate patterning, arches, bridges and seemingly gravity defying vaulted ceilings.
+In the hands of a master bricklayer, the humble brick becomes an architectural marvel.
+Bricklayers can use bricks to create intricate patterning, arches, bridges and seemingly gravity-defying vaulted ceilings.
+See the video at the end of this article to learn more about bricklaying techniques.

 Different Types of Modern Bricks